 Q: Can you help me with the insurance claim process?

 A: Yes.
 At Buford Roofing & Construction, we believe it is our job to help educate the homeowner, and to assist with every detail of the roof replacement process, so there are no surprises or delays.

 You have choices, and we explain them to you so that you fully understand your options, and make the best, most informed choice possible for you and your family.
-Each person on our staff is an INSURANCE ADJUSTER as well.
-We can help you understand the claims process step by step.
+We can also help you understand the claims process step by step.

 Q: Should I pay a contractor any money up front?

 A: No. You should never be asked to pay money upfront for any roofing repairs or roof replacements, unless you have ordered a non-refundable special product.

 IMPORTANT: Do not make a final payment to any contractor until all work has been completed and a final inspection has been performed.
 It is not necessary for them to receive any of your money until you are completely satisfied with their workmanship.

 We are a family-owned and operated company serving the greater Dallas metroplex area.
 We would welcome the opportunity to earn your trust and your business.
 Your satisfaction is my personal guarantee.